 Since the inception of Amazon in 1994, it has grown tremendously.
 From an ordinary startup to the generation’s juggernaut, Amazon has disappointed its customers.
 In a move towards constant up-gradation, Amazon is now building an Operations Center of Excellence to promote innovative ideas about customer fulfillment, transportation, and supply chains.

 There’s no doubt that Amazon took the market by storm and changed it forever.
 From fast deliveries to easy order placement.
 It truly has revolutionized the idea of a “market”.
-However, the question is: what can trade show marketers learn from Amazon?
+However, the question is: what can expo marketers learn from Amazon?

 - Experimenting is the Key!

-Go for that upcoming trade show you have been delaying for so long!
+Go for that upcoming expo you have been delaying for so long!
 Allot some budget and let experimentation do its part!

 - Don’t Follow the Crowd

 Find your strength and don’t keep on following the crowd.
 For example, each time Amazon tried to push a copied venture like an auction model (eBay) or restaurant delivery (Door Dash or Bite Squad), they all went in vain.
 The same is the case of a expo.
 Everyone tries to emulate the initiator, and in turn, make him the winner of all.
 So, allow your business to grow and innovate in special areas.

 Do what you can do best!